mzuther/StempelWerk/README.md

 ### `stencil_dir_name`

-Name of directory that contains master templates (called "stencils" in StempelWerk).
+Name of directory that contains stencils.
 All files in `template_dir/stencil_dir_name` will be loaded into Jinja2 and can be referenced from other templates at runtime.

 In addition, files in any directory matching this name will not be rendered.